Rastamouse: Series 2 (2012)

+Series 3 (2015)

 Live performances

 In June 2011, Rastamouse performed a series of shows in the Kidz Field at Glastonbury Festival.

 They also performed in 2011 on English breakfast show Daybreak.

 On 13 March 2015, Rastamouse & Da Easy Crew took part in Dermot's Day of Dance for Red Nose Day 2015.

 All Tings Rastamouse Shop

 On 28 February 2015, the world's first official Rastamouse shop was opened by co-author Michael de Souza, in Peckham, South London.